-- 1. Create and evaluate all possible 2-way interaction terms.
-This will only be feasible if the total number of predictors is small ($eg \le 8$). - 2.
-Create 2-way interactions among all predictors that are significant in the final main effects model (once you have completed the initial model-building (Section 15.8)). - 3.
-Create 2-way interactions among all predictors found to have a significant unconditional association with the outcome. - 4.
+- Create 2-way interactions among all predictors found to have a significant unconditional association with the outcome. - 4.
 Create 2-way interactions only among pairs of variables which you suspect (based on evidence from the literature etc) might interact.
 This will probably focus on interactions involving the primary predictor(s) of interest and important confounders. - 5.
 Only create 2-way interactions that involve the exposure variable (predictor) of interest.

-Regardless of how the set of interaction terms is created, you could subject them to the same sort of screening processes described above to reduce the number included in the modelbuilding process.
+Regardless of how the set of interaction terms is created, you could subject them to the same sort of screening processes described above to reduce the number included in the model-building process.
 If an interaction term is to be included in the model, then the main effects that make up that interaction term must also be included.
-Evaluation of a large number of 2-way interactions could identify spurious associations due to the fact that a large number of associations are being evaluated.
+Evaluation of a large number of 2-way interactions could identify spurious associations, due to the fact that a large number of associations are being evaluated.
 In this case, some form of adjustment for the fact that multiple factors are being considered (eg Bonferroni adjustment) should be undertaken.
 Two-way interactions between continuous predictors are difficult to interpret, and, whenever significant, should be evaluated by fitting a range of possible values for both predictors with a graphical display of the results (see Example 14.11).